 She was an unabashed supporter of the American cause.
 From humble beginnings, the countess had risen to become one of the grand ladies of France and a patron of the arts.
 She and Franklin dined together, shared a passion for chess, and they corresponded.

 The countess cherished her relationship with the American and sought his help to obtain a commission for her nephew to serve in Washington’s army.
 She was also friendly with Lafayette, who kept her abreast of the war’s progress.
 The countess’s two sons, Christian and William, both served with Lafayette toward the war’s end.
 They were known to George Washington and were key officers under French General Rochambeau’s command in Virginia.

 Learn more about The Growth and Spread of Slavery

 French participation became decisive at the Battle of Yorktown, which, effectively, ended the war.
 Coordinating strategy with Washington, France sent 29 warships and more than 10,000 troops, forcing the surrender of British General Cornwallis.

 After that success, Franklin, the countess, and Lafayette celebrated together in Paris.
 The countess gave Franklin the walking stick as a very special gift.
 If you look closely at the top of the walking stick, you’ll see a gold orb in the shape of a fur cap—Franklin’s cap.
-This Founding Father Franklin cherished that walking stick.
+Franklin cherished that walking stick.